 That’s all “I did.”
 And in retrospect, this subtle difference between trying to meditate and simply being with my meditativeness, was key.

 No agenda, no expectations.
-No attempt to awaken into spiritual enlightenment, no desire for being a better person, no trying to get rid of my thoughts, no desire for better focus or sleep or creativity.
+No attempt to awaken, no desire for being a better person, no trying to get rid of my thoughts, no desire for better focus or sleep or creativity.
 Nothing.

 Just, being with what is- consciously, curiously and unconditionally.
 That’s Open Meditation- open to whatever may be.
 Radical acceptance, absolute surrender.

 When people ask me what kind of meditation I teach I say, I don’t really teach any particular method, but that I guide you in becoming meditative within yourself.
 That’s all.
 Along the way, we may invoke an in-the-mind or on-the-mind method, delve into the body or play in awareness…

 but the underlying theme is always openness- being with what is, with no requests for it to be any different.